breakpack/APtool_AutoPrompt/README.md

 MVP standalone desktop app for Windows-first global prompt autocomplete.

+## Disclaimer
+- This project was created and modified with Codex assistance.
+- Code quality and security are not guaranteed.
+- Review, test, and audit the code before production use.

 ## Features
 - `Ctrl+Space` global hotkey toggles the palette window.
 - Ghost text inline completion + 2 alternatives (`rewrite`, `variant`).